aztfmods/terraform-azurerm-vnet/README.md

 The [Makefile](Makefile) incorporates three distinct test variations.
 The first one, a local deployment test, is designed for local deployments and allows the overriding of workload and environment values.
 It includes additional checks and can be initiated using the command ```make test_local```.

 The second variation is an extended test.
-This test performs additional validations and serves as the default test for the module within the gith wub workflow.
+This test performs additional validations and serves as the default test for the module within the github workflow.

 The third variation allows for specific deployment tests.
 By providing a unique test name in the github workflow, it overrides the default extended test, executing the specific deployment test instead.